Sky Kick-ed - Supreme Court rules on bad faith in trade mark applications

 "This decision will curtail the ability of businesses to prevent others from using trade marks in respect of goods and services that they themselves cannot justify having registered.
 As such it will support competition in the marketplace and be broadly welcomed by smaller businesses.
 Trade mark owners and practitioners, on the other hand, will certainly need to think harder about whether their applied-for list of goods and services is justifiable, and adopt greater caution in how they present infringement cases to the Court, for fear of losing their trade mark protection."

-An extract of Jim's comments was published in World Trademark Review, 13 November 2024, and can be found here.
+An extract of Jim's comments was published in World Trademark Review, 13 November 2024, and New Law Journal, 20 November 2024, and can be found here and here.

 Jim DennisJim Dennis